kienndo/Software-Engineering-for-Automation/README.md

 python manage.py runserver
 ```

 Now, we are ready to get the frontend up and running.

-Run:
+Open a new terminal and run:

 ```bash
 cd travel-planner-app